linode/terraform-linode-k8s/example/README.md

 ## How the Linode addons are used

 * [Traefik](https://traefik.io/) - The Cloud Native Edge Router

-    Traefik is configured to use a LoadBalancer port.
+  Traefik is configured to use a LoadBalancer, which creates a Linode NodeBalancer.
+This ingress router easily allows for public hostnames and URL paths to reach a service running in the cluster.

 * mysql-ha - A database to consume block storage volume space.

+  MySQL is backed by a PV to persist the database if the pods is terminated and scheduled on a new node.

 * Wordpress - The goto "It works!" blogging application

+  Wordpress in this example is deployed using a helm chart that relies on the `mysql-ha` for database storage, and a persistent volume to back file resources.

 ## Requirements

-1. You should have the [Helm binary](https://github.com/helm/helm/blob/master/docs/install.md) and [with tiller on the cluster](https://docs.helm.sh/using_helm/#role-based-access-control), for example:
+1. You should have the [Helm binary](https://github.com/helm/helm/blob/master/docs/install.md) [with tiller on the cluster](https://docs.helm.sh/using_helm/#role-based-access-control), for example:

     ```bash
+    # Install Helm (in this case, using Homebrew in OSX)
     brew install helm

+    # Create a RBAC service account and
+    # let Helm install itself and configure Tiller
     kubectl -n kube-system create sa tiller
     kubectl create clusterrolebinding tiller --clusterrole cluster-admin --serviceaccount=kube-system:tiller
     helm init --service-account tiller
     ```

-1. A domain that can be safely overwritten by external-dns.
+1. Choose a Linode DNS managed domain that can be safely overwritten by External-DNS.

-      Domain records (of type `A` and `TXT`) will be created for `dashboard`, `traefik`, and `wordpress` on the chosen domain.
+      Domain records (of type `A` and `TXT`) will be created for `dashboard` and `wordpress` on the chosen domain.

 ## Install